 Be careful Not to Overdose on Sugar and Wheat

 Not all of us are gluten intolerant, but that doesn’t mean too much of it is good.

 Avoid the tortilla as much as possible, and avoid bakery items during breakfasts.

 That’s like, in everything!

 So, one of my problem meals is breakfast.
-Thankfully, I have found a cute little diner/breakfast place and they have a couple of healthier options in their menu.
+Thankfully, I have found a cute little diner/breakfast place, and they have a couple of healthier options on their menu.

-They may look at you funny at first, but once you turn into a regular (you kinda do by default when you eat out all the time!) they really don’t give a crap.
-They’re happy to have you there, and if you tip generously, they may even throw a free coffee with your order every now and then!
+They may look at you funny at first, but once you turn into a regular (you kind of do by default when you eat out all the time!), they really don’t give a crap.
+They’re happy to have you there, and if you tip generously, they may even throw a free coffee with your order now and then!

 Maintain a Balanced Diet

 This is hard to do when you’re eating out all the time.
 Supplements help.
 But at the end of the day, you have to be extra cautious and pay attention to what you’re putting in your mouth.
 If you’re not careful, eating out all the time can become super unhealthy with the possibility of future complications.

 Buy plenty of fruits and nuts (preferably unsalted) and baby carrots to snack on.
 These are full of fibers, and they don’t have to be cooked!